Satori000/Insta/README.md

 The following **optional** features are implemented:

 - [x] Show the username and creation time for each post
-- [ ] When the user is uploading a photo, show a progress indicator to show how much of the photo has been uploaded
+- [x] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
-- [ ] User can connect his or her Facebook account
-- [ ] User can comment on a post and see all comments for each post
+- [x] User Profiles:
+   - [x] Allow the logged in user to add a profile photo
+   - [x] Display the profile photo with each post
+   - [x] Tapping on a post's username or profile photo goes to that user's profile page

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Ability to like a post
+- [x] collection view of user's own photos on profile page
+- [x] tab for profile view
+- [x] keeps track of number of posts
+- [x] can take pictures and post (don't know if that counts)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. how to implement infinite scrolling/updating new posts once pulled from bottom of list of posts
-2.
+1. infinite scrolling
+2. how to add constraints programmatically (spent about half the time trying to do that)

 ## Video Walkthrough